Cosmetology Instructor Job Description and Career Options

 All states require cosmetologists to be licensed, and some states require additional licensure for cosmetology instructors.
 Typical requirements include two years of on-the-job experience or 1,000 hours of training at an approved cosmetology arts and science school.
 Most license exams are administered by the National-Interstate Council of State Boards of Cosmetology (NIC), with prerequisites varying depending on the state in which the cosmetology instructor wishes to practice (www.nictesting.org).
 Once employed, cosmetologists often need eight hours of continuing education credits per year to maintain their licenses.

 With teaching experience, a cosmetology instructor may advance to the position of education director at a cosmetology school.
 An education director is in charge of a school's entire instructional program and may also be responsible for business and enrollment concerns.
 Another career option for a cosmetology instructor is to become a platform artist and educator, teaching and demonstrating the latest beauty techniques and styles at trade shows and other venues.

 A cosmetology instructor may choose to go into a related occupation, such as fashion consulting or salon product sales.
 Some even take positions as examiners for state cosmetology licensing boards.
-According to the U.S. Bureau of Labor Statistics, the job outlook for all personal appearance workers, a group that includes cosmetologists and related occupations, is bright.
-Jobs are expected to grow by 20% between 2008 and 2018, a rate far speedier than average (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for postsecondary vocational education teachers, including cosmetology instructors, should be average, with expected growth of 12% from 2012-2022.
+Jobs for cosmetologists, along with hairdressers and hairstylists, should grow by 13% in that same decade, per the BLS.